ni/measurement-plugin-python/README.md

 To Statically register the examples provided, the user can copy the example directory with the service config file with the startup batch file, to the search paths and follow the [Setting Up the Example Measurements](#setting-up-the-example-measurements) section to set up the measurements.

-Note: The startup batch file can be modified accordingly if the user wants to run with a custom python distribution or virtual environment
+Note: The startup batch file can be modified accordingly if the user wants to run with a custom Python distribution or virtual environment

 ### Create a Batch File That Runs a Python Measurement